mdn/content/files/en-us/web/api/webhid_api/index.md

 <!---->

 - {{domxref("HIDInputReportEvent")}}
-  - : Passed to {{domxref("HIDDevice.oninputreport")}} when an input report is received from any associated HID device.
+  - : Passed to {{domxref("HIDDevice.inputreport_event")}} when an input report is received from any associated HID device.

 <!---->